treymorgan/Default-Python-Flask-Web-App/README.md

 # Default Python Web Application
 # Author: Trey Morgan
-# Purpose: This the default template that I wrote to setup basic functionality for my python websites.
+# Purpose: This is the default template that I wrote to setup basic functionality for my python websites.

 ## Introduction